mpociot/whiteboard/source/includes/_01-welcome.md

 ## Versioning

-As we develop future versions of our API that are backwards-incompatible, we will leave the old version running and create a new url for the latest version.
+As we develop future versions of our API that are not backwards-compatible, we will leave the old version running and create a new url for the latest version.
 We will retain support for obsolete versions for a generous period of time and will send email notifications of any changes.

 Current version:
 `https://api.mailshake.com/2017-04-01`